 At a General Meeting:

-at which an Elected Director (including the Chair) retires; or
+at which an Elected Director retires; or

-at the commencement of which there is a vacancy in the office of an Elected Director (including the Chair),
+at the commencement of which there is a vacancy in the office of an Elected Director,

-there will be a vote of the Members conducted in accordance with this clause 14.3 to fill the vacancy by electing someone to that office.
+there will be a vote of the Members conducted in accordance with this clause 14.4 to fill the vacancy by electing someone to that office.

 If the number of nominations received for the Board is equal to the number of vacancies to be filled or if there are insufficient nominations received to fill all vacancies on the Board, then those nominated shall only be elected as Elected Directors if they are elected by Super-majority vote conducted by secret ballot in such manner as the Chair directs.
-If the nominees are not elected as Elected Directors (including the Chair) or if there are vacancies to be filled, further nominations for Elected Directors (including the Chair) shall be called at the Annual General Meeting from the floor.
+If the nominees are not elected as Elected Directors or if there are vacancies to be filled, further nominations for Elected Directors shall be called at the Annual General Meeting from the floor.

 If the number of nominations for Elected Directors exceeds the number of vacancies to be filled, a secret ballot shall be taken in such manner as the Chair directs.
-No candidate may be elected as an Elected Director (including the Chair) unless that candidate has received a Super-majority of votes cast in the secret ballot.
+No candidate may be elected as an Elected Director unless that candidate has received a Super-majority of votes cast in the secret ballot.

 Term of office of Directors generally